Safe Area

 #### Default Properties

-The Safe Area widget supports all [default-properties](https://docs.digia.tech/ui-building-blocks/widgets/default-properties "mention").
+The Safe Area widget supports all [Default Properties](/ui-building-blocks/widgets/default-properties.md).

 ### **Use Cases**